 Native issues could be prominent for the first time in Manitoba’s Sept.
 11 election.
 Nationally, aboriginal elders could hammer away with renewed strength at concerns such as a lack of adequate housing, racism within the justice system, and funding cuts to native communications.
-They can do this with the knowledge that, with an estimated $100 million scheduled to be sliced from native programming by the federal govern· ment, they had nothing to lose by standing up to Mulroney.
+They can do this with the knowledge that, with an estimate $100 million scheduled to be sliced from native programming by the federal government, they had nothing to lose by standing up to Mulroney.
 And they know there could be a new prime minister with whom to negotiate in a couple of years.

 While both Bjornson and Torbitt hope coalitions between groups lobbying the government will continue in the future, Torbitt wonders how non-aboriginal support of aboriginals will hold.
 “It’ll be very interesting,” he said.
 “It will be a challenge to Canadian society to ensure that justice is done.”

 With bullet shots from Oka, Quebec ringing in the ears of Canadians who Chretien told to travel across the country this summer, the challenge might amount to choosing between a golf game or a major native uprising in the future.

 Tanya Lester writes nonfiction, fiction and poetry on feminist and social issues.
-She is a Winnipeg Women and Words member and a former memeber of Canadian Dimension collective.
+She is a Winnipeg Women and Words member and a former member of Canadian Dimension’s collective.

 This article appeared in the September 1990 issue of Canadian Dimension (How they stopped Meech - Mexico’s free trade woes - From Russia with mail order brides).